The Head Opener

 Content type: Page

 Activities and Objectives of the Association As a key player in student life at Polytech Montpellier, the Student Council (BDE) includes: A Sports Council (BDS Polytech Montpellier) that manages all of the school’s sports activities and organizes major intercollegiate competitions.
-An Arts Council (BDA Polytech Montpellier) comprising clubs for music, dance, theater, photography, and more.In the area of sustainable development, students can join Polyearth, a club dedicated to raising awareness about ecological and energy transition, responsible food choices, the circular economy, and social and civic change.
-Non-exhaustive list of active BDA clubs: Polyrole (role-playing), Polybeats (DJing), Ludotech (board games), Musitech (music group), Polymove (dance), Polypix (photography), Polycook (cooking), Japantech (Japanese culture), Polybière (craft beer brewing), Dramatech (theater), etc. Non-exhaustive list of sports activities offered by the BDS: cheerleading, soccer, basketball, boxing, tennis, hiking, handball, volleyball, track and field, running, etc. Throughout the year, the BDE: Offers extracurricular activities to engineering students and association members.Fosters cohesion between engineering students and faculty members.
+An Arts Council (BDA Polytech Montpellier) comprising clubs for music, dance, theater, photography, and more.In terms of sustainable development, students can join Polyearth, a club dedicated to raising awareness about the ecological and energy transition, responsible food choices, the circular economy, and social and civic change.
+Non-exhaustive list of active BDA clubs: Polyrole (role-playing), Polybeats (DJing), Ludotech (board games), Musitech (music group), Polymove (dance), Polypix (photography), Polycook (cooking), Japantech (Japanese culture), Polybière (craft beer brewing), Dramatech (theater), etc. Non-exhaustive list of sports activities offered by the BDS: cheerleading, soccer, basketball, boxing, tennis, hiking, handball, volleyball, track and field, running, etc. Throughout the year, the BDE: Offers extracurricular activities to engineering students and association members.Fosters a sense of community among engineering students and the school’s faculty.
 Integrates and represents engineering students within the University of Montpellier.
 Promotes the BNEI (National Office of Engineering Students) and the BREI Languedoc-Roussillon (Regional Office of Engineering Students) to enable students to benefit from the strength of the engineering student network.

 ELSA Montpellier Association